sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 **Key Finding:**

-- Enterprise generated the highest total MRR at approximately $8.47M.
+- Enterprise customers contribute the majority of total MRR ($8.47M), creating significant revenue concentration risk if churn is not controlled in this segment.
 - Pro contributed around $2.11M.
 - Basic contributed only $0.76M.